 Unopened Promixin vials do not require any special storage conditions.

 Promixin contains no preservatives.
 Once prepared, Promixin solutions should preferably be used immediately.
-If this is not possible, solutions should not be stored for longer than 24 hours in a refrigerator.
+If this is not possible, solutions should be stored for no longer than 24 hours in a refrigerator.
 Do not use any solutions that have been prepared for more than 24 hours.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help to protect the environment.

 6. CONTENTS OF THE PACK AND OTHER INFORMATION

 What Promixin contains

 Each vial contains 1 million International Units (IU) of colistimethate sodium, which weighs about 80 milligrams (mg).
 There are no other ingredients.